sensedeep/dynamodb-onetable/README.md

 OneTable can log full request parameters and responses to assist you in debugging and understanding how your API requests are being translated to DynamoDB.

-The `logger` parameter configures a logging callback that will be invoked as required to log data.
+The `logger` parameter may be set to `true` to configure logging to the console.
+Alternatively, the `logger` may be set to logging callback that will be invoked as required to log data.
 The logger function has the signature:

 ```javascript
 const table = new Table({